BrockCruess/BROCK-bot/README.md

 - Provides ban buttons in logs for quick action

+- Scammers often copy the nicknames of staff members, or act as an announcement bot (often using an emoji-only nickname) to share malicious information with other members

-### Attachment Control
+### Delete Attachments
 When enabled:

-- Deletes messages containing non-whitelisted file types
+- Deletes messages containing non-whitelisted file attachment types

 - Configurable whitelist of allowed file extensions

-- Optional alerts to users when attachments are deleted
+- Optional alerts to users when messages are deleted

-- Logs deleted attachments if logging is enabled
+- Logs deleted attachment names if logging is enabled

+- Whitelisting media-based file extensions (.jpg, .png, .gif, etc.) and relevant file type requirements for technical support (.log files for example) allows your community to safely share media and also share relevant files with support staff while blocking malicious files from being shared

-### Link Management
+### Delete Links
 When enabled:

 - Automatically deletes messages containing non-whitelisted URLs